Rico-febrian/elt-pipeline-with-airflow-for-travel-business/README.md

 ## ✅ Verify the Results

-Open a tool like DBeaver and check your data warehouse:
+- ### Extracted Data in MinIO Bucket
+  - Log in to the MinIO console (eg. localhost:9000) using the username and password defined in your `.env` file.
+  - Navigate to the selected bucket.
+  - You should see the extracted data files in CSV format.

+    iamge of minio bucket with extracted data (CSV)

+- ### Staging and Transformed data in Data Warehouse To verify the data in your data warehouse:

+  - Open your preferred database client (e.g., DBeaver).
+  - Connect to your warehouse database.
+  - Check the following:
-* Data from the source should appear in the **staging** schema
+      - ✅ Raw data from the source should be available under the **staging** schema.
-* Transformed data should appear in the **final** schema
+      - ✅ Transformed data should be available under the **final** schema.

     !\[Insert image showing data in DBeaver or any DB client]

+- ### DAG Result

 ---